marctjones/fosstraining/jupyter.md

 x = 10 * 5
 print (x)
 ```
-8. And you can combining things together
+8. And you can combine things together
 ```python
 print ("There are " + str(x) + " states.")
 ```